san-kumar/lambdaphp/README.md

 ## Need more features?

-Please [star this project](https://github.com/san-kumar/lambdaphp) or comment on [hacker news](https://news.ycombinator.com/item?id=15648209) show your interest.
+Please [star this project](https://github.com/san-kumar/lambdaphp) or comment on [hacker news](https://news.ycombinator.com/item?id=15648209) to show your interest.
 This was just a weekend project for my own amusement but I will definitely add more features and examples if there is interest! :)